Applying for a New License (Teen Drivers) in Massachusetts

-You are required to take a driver's education course if you’re between 16½ years and 18 years old and you wish to obtain a JOL.
+You are required to take a driver's education course if you're under 18 years old and you wish to obtain a JOL.
 Your Massachusetts state-approved driver's education must include:

 MA Learner's Permit

-Your learner’s permit will expire after two years.
+Your learner's permit will expire after 2 years.
 If you need to renew it, you must retake your written exam and pay the $30 fee.

 MA Driving Restrictions with a Class D Permit